wombleton/gitlaw-nz/acts/T/Trustee Companies Management Act 1975.md

     forthwith after the passing of this Act in the case of the trustee company specified in [section 3(1)(a)][4], or forthwith after the first board of directors is appointed under [section 5][6] in respect of any other trustee company or associated company to which this Act applies, to deliver or yield up possession of all such books, records, documents, or other property as aforesaid to the board or its authorised agent.

-    (2) If any person fails for 14 days to comply with the requirements of subsection (1), he commits an offence, and is liable on summary conviction to a fine not exceeding $500 and to a further fine not exceeding $10 for every day after the expiration of those 14 days during which the offence has continued.
+    (2) If any person fails for 14 days to comply with the requirements of subsection (1), he commits an offence, and is liable on conviction to a fine not exceeding $500 and to a further fine not exceeding $10 for every day after the expiration of those 14 days during which the offence has continued.

     (3) If any person fails to comply with the requirements of subsection (1), the board concerned may at any time certify the failure to the court (whether or not an offence has been committed under subsection (2)), and the court may thereupon inquire into the matter of the failure and, after hearing any witnesses who may be produced against or by or on behalf of the alleged offender, and after hearing any statement which may be offered in defence, may punish the offender in like manner as if he had been guilty of contempt of court.

     (4) It shall be no defence to any proceedings under this section that the person in possession or control of any property as aforesaid is or was a trustee of the property for any trustee company or associated company incorporated in New Zealand to which this Act applies or entitled to a lien or other charge over the property, or was a receiver or manager of the property appointed under Part 7 of the Companies Act 1955\.

     (5) The rights of any person who, in accordance with this section, delivers any property to the board in respect of any trustee company or associated company incorporated in New Zealand to which this Act applies or its authorised agent shall continue while this Act continues to apply to the trustee company or associated company as if the person had not so delivered the property; and when this Act ceases to apply to the trustee company or associated company, subject to the provisions of this Act and unless the court otherwise orders, the property shall be returned to the person who delivered it or to someone who derives a right to possession of the property from that person.
 The provisions of this subsection shall apply whether the person who delivers the property is a receiver or manager appointed under Part 7 of the Companies Act 1955, or a person entitled to a lien or charge in respect of the property, or any other person having any rights whatsoever in respect thereof.

+    Section 13(2): amended, on 1 July 2013, by [section 413][41] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 14 Protection of board, etc